MoserMichael/teach-your-children-well/README.md

 - [on continental drift, and more](https://mosermichael.github.io/teach-your-children-well/talk-to-gemini--talking-about-geology-and-more.htm)

+(_funny thing: Language models have one acceptable occupation - programming, Everything else they are used for is frowned upon, for whatever reasons...._)

 ------

 One reason for this project: our local schools are kind of, depressing.
 Also we have the summer vacations, so there is no choice: i must make an effort to keep my home front busy...